-We have ten therapists on staff, and are open six days a week, including evenings and Saturdays.
+We have 14 therapists on staff, and are open six days a week, including evenings and Saturdays.
 If you would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
 4), or click here to email us.

 Group Therapy for the Treatment of Panic Disorder

-In addition to individual therapy, the OCD Center of Los Angeles also offers five weekly, low-fee, therapy / support groups for adults with OCD, Panic Disorder, and related conditions.
+In addition to individual therapy, the OCD Center of Los Angeles also offers six weekly, low-fee, therapy / support groups for adults with OCD, Panic Disorder, and related conditions.
 These groups are led by our staff therapists, and use the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
 To learn more about our weekly groups for adults with OCD, Panic Disorder, and related conditions, click here.

 Telephone and Online Therapy for the Treatment of Panic Disorder